Railway coupling: Buckeye/Janney/MCB/ARA/AAR/APTA couplers

 APT Type H Tightlock coupler on British Rail Class 321.

 Lower electric connector is not typical in North America.

 The Janney coupler, later the Master Car Builders Association (MCB) coupler, now the Association of American Railroads (AAR) coupler, is also commonly known as a buckeye, knuckle, or Alliance coupler.
-The AAR/APTA TypeE, TypeF, and TypeH couplers are all compatible Janney couplers, but used for different rail cars (general freight, tank cars, rotary hoppers, passenger, etc.).
+The AAR/APTA TypeE, TypeF, and TypeH couplers are all compatible Janney couplers, but are used on different rail cars (general freight, tank cars, rotary hoppers, passenger cars, etc.).

 The knuckle coupler or Janney coupler was invented by Eli H. Janney, who received a patent in 1873.
 It is also known as a buckeye coupler, notably in the United Kingdom, where some rolling stock (mostly for passenger trains) is fitted with it.
-Janney was a dry goods clerk and former Confederate Army officer from Alexandria, Virginia, who used his lunch hours to whittle from wood an alternative to the link and pin coupler.
-The term buckeye comes from the nickname of the US state of Ohio, the "Buckeye State" and the Ohio Brass Company which originally marketed the coupling.
+Janney was a dry goods clerk and former Confederate Army officer from Alexandria, Virginia, who used his lunch hours to whittle a wooden alternative to the link-and-pin coupler.
+The term buckeye comes from the nickname of the US state of Ohio, the "Buckeye State", and the Ohio Brass Company, which originally marketed the coupling.

 In 1893, satisfied that an automatic coupler could meet the demands of commercial railroad operations and, at the same time, be manipulated safely, the United States Congress passed the Safety Appliance Act.
 Its success in promoting switchyard safety was stunning.
 Between 1877 and 1887, approximately 38% of all railworker accidents involved coupling.
-That percentage fell as the railroads began to replace link and pin couplers with automatic couplers.
-By 1902, only two years after the SAA's effective date, coupling accidents constituted only 4% of all employee accidents.
+That percentage fell as railroads began replacing link-and-pin couplers with automatic couplers.
+By 1902, only two years after the SAA's effective date, coupling accidents accounted for just 4% of all employee accidents.
 Coupler-related accidents dropped from nearly 11,000 in 1892 to just over 2,000 in 1902, even though the number of railroad employees steadily increased during that decade.

 When the Janney coupler was chosen to be the North American standard, there were 8,000 patented alternatives to choose from.
-Many AAR coupler designs exist to accommodate requirements of various car designs, but all are required to have certain dimensions in common which allow for one design to couple to any other.
+Many AAR coupler designs exist to accommodate the requirements of various car designs, but all must share certain dimensions that allow one design to couple to any other.

 The Janney coupler is used in the United States, Canada, Mexico, Japan, India, Taiwan, Australia, New Zealand, South Africa, Saudi Arabia, Cuba, Chile, Brazil, Portugal, China and many countries in Africa both standard gauge and narrow gauges.

-The Janney coupler generally provides only mechanical coupling, only Type H adds automatic connections of pneumatic and electrical lines.
+The Janney coupler generally provides only mechanical coupling; only Type H adds automatic connections of pneumatic and electrical lines.